Instagram Tips & Strategies

 1. Your Business Is in a Supported Country

 Instagram Shopping isn't available everywhere.
 Your business must be physically located in one of the countries or regions on Meta’s supported markets list.
-This is non-negotiable, so make sure to check their official list first to see if your location qualifies.
+This is non-negotiable, so be sure to check their official list first to see if your location qualifies.

 2. You Sell Eligible Physical Goods